Program Overview

 Technological and behavioral changes have caused enormous amounts of data to be made available in nearly all sectors of the economy; generating useful insights from this information requires skills in economic reasoning, data management, empirical analysis, and technical communication.

-The program typically takes 2 years to complete but can be completed in as little as 15 months.
+The program typically takes 2 years (5 semesters) to complete but can be completed in as little as 12 months (3 semesters).
 Students that have full-time jobs or other responsibilities are also able to complete the degree on a flexible part-time basis, taking 1-2 classes per semester for up to five years.

 Students that graduate with a bachelor’s degree from UW-Madison can transfer up to seven credits of approved electives towards the MSPO degree (e.g., 300+ level classes from AAE, Economics, Statistics or related departments).
-Motivated undergraduate students pursuing the AAE or ABM major also have the option of applying for the 4+1 Accelerated MSPO Program which provides AAE undergrads the option of completing a bachelor’s and master’s degree in just five years.
+Motivated undergraduate students pursuing the AAE or ABM major also have the option of applying for the 4+1 Accelerated MSPO Pathway which provides AAE undergrads the possibility of expediting the graduate application process and completing a bachelor’s and master’s degree in just five years.
 Students that wish to pursue the 4+1 Accelerated MSPO option should complete AAE 636: Applied Econometric Analysis and AAE 637: Applied Econometrics II with a grade of “B” or better by the end of their senior year.
 For more information about this accelerated path and approved electives, contact the MSPO Coordinator, Jordan van Rijn, at vanrijn@wisc.edu.

 AAE MSPO also partners with the National Association of Business Economists, and the program allows students to become a Certified Business Economist (CBE).